openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

 ### List privilege

-* Fetch all non-retired privileges that match any specified parameters otherwise fetch all non-retired privileges.
+* Fetch all privileges that match any specified parameters otherwise fetch all privileges.
 Returns a `200 OK` status with the privilege response.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ```console
     GET /privilege
      ```

-* #### List privileges by UUID.
+* #### Get privilege by UUID

     Retrieve a privilege by its UUID.
 Returns a `404 Not Found` status if the privilege not exists.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     ```console
     GET /privilege/:target_privilege_uuid